tylercollier/dev-dictionary/README.md

 Be sure to push your changes to your public fork so you can share them with others!

-# Don't forget
+# Don't forget the real world

 This app is relatively straight-forward.
 However, you should consider the real-world issues.
 For example, what happens when a fetch or POST fails?
 You can't just ignore this possibility.
 What if the fetch takes a while?
 You should show the user some type of spinner.
 Consider how you will force errors or slow-loading during your presentation to show how you handle these scenarios.

 # Focus

 The point of the project is for us to have a well known app idea at the start, so it's easy to compare the changes we've each made.
 You can make changes wherever you like, for whatever reason (such as aesthetics, etc).
 Just don't stray too far or you won't have common ground to teach others.
-For example, don't fetch data with Relay/GraphQL, as that would make the project too different from what others are doing.
+For example, don't worry about form validation.
+Don't fetch data with Relay/GraphQL, as that would make the project too different from what others are doing.
 You could make the site look prettier, perhaps more responsive, but take care not to clutter up the files too much.
 If someone else looks at your code, you want them to quickly find the "wiring" changes and not too much else.

+# Stretch Goals

+Implement edit and delete for terms and definitions.

 # Need more control?